Are you looking for VC funding or funding from other potential investors?

 You need a good idea – and an excellent business plan.

-Business planning and raising venture capital go hand-in-hand.
-An investor business plan is required for attracting venture capital.
-And the desire to raise capital (whether from an individual “angel” investor or a venture capital firm) is often the key motivator in the business planning process.
+Business planning and raising capital go hand-in-hand.
+An investor business plan is required for attracting a venture capital firm.
+And the desire to raise capital (whether from an individual “angel” investor or a venture capitalist) is often the key motivator in the business planning process.

 Goal of the executive summary: Stimulate and motivate the investor to learn more.